 The Company is currently focused primarily on the development and commercialization of innovative products in women's reproductive health and believes such activities will result in the Company's continued incurrence of significant research and development and other expenses related to those programs.
 If the clinical trials for any of the Company's product candidates fail or produce unsuccessful results and those product candidates do not gain regulatory approval, or if any of the Company's product candidates, if approved, fails to achieve market acceptance, the Company may never become profitable.
 Even if the Company achieves profitability in the future, it may not be able to sustain profitability in subsequent periods.
 The Company intends to cover its future operating expenses through cash and cash equivalents on hand and through a combination of equity offerings, debt financings, government or other grant funding, collaborations and strategic alliances.
-The Company or its stockholders.
+The Company cannot be sure that additional financing will be available when needed or that, if available, financing will be obtained on terms favorable to the Company or its stockholders.